The impact of the Israeli conflict on the situation in the region. Will Azerbaijan start a war?

 The West’s agenda

 The situation in the Gaza Strip, first of all, affects Iran as a country directly involved in this conflict.
-But still not to the extent that it makes Tehran completely distract from the Armenian-Azerbaijani conflict, which poses a threat to itself as well.
+But still not to the extent that it makes Tehran distant from the Armenian-Azerbaijani conflict, which poses a threat to itself as well.

 All conflicts are manageable